Updated: Sep 20, 2021

 Cinco de Mayo developed in several stages in the United States.

 During the war and occupation, Mexican agents used the symbol of the victory at Puebla to drum up US support.
 This effect was limited during the US Civil War, as there weren't many resources to spare.
 After 1865, however, the United States more openly supported Mexico's fight against French occupation.
-The parallels between an American nation fighting for independence from European rule were obvious, and US support was one factor that helped Mexico finally defeat the French in 1867.
+The parallels between Mexico's fight and an American nation fighting for independence from European rule were obvious, and US support was one factor that helped Mexico finally defeat the French in 1867.

 In the 1930s, President Roosevelt encouraged Cinco de Mayo's celebration to foster goodwill between the US and Mexico.
 This was a part of his Good Neighbor Policy that encouraged international cooperation.